8 Amazing Reasons To Start Using Apple Cider Vinegar

 While the acidity of ACV might kill off things like fungus and yeast, it’s also helpful at removing surface level stains from teeth.
 Pretty simple, really – just dip your finger in some ACV and rub it on your teeth for about a minute.
 This can help lift stains and won’t damage your sensitive enamel in the process.

-#4 – It can help treat heartburn:
+#4 – It can help with heartburn:

 I want to make sure you understand that this isn’t uniformly true.